ghc-proposals/ghc-proposals/proposals/0000-amending-mrp.rst

 See `Proposed Library Change Specification` on the question of the eventual definition of ``(>>)``.

-As suggested by Teo on the discourse thread, we could put the breaking changes behind an on-by-default extension.
+As suggested by Teo on the Discourse thread, we could put the breaking changes behind a language extension.
+This language extension would be added to the next GHCXXXX language edition.
+New code would therefore be disallowed from giving definitions of these methods, while old code would continue to compile.
+This comes with the disadvantage that we would have to keep the methods in the typeclass.

 However, I believe this is the incorrect move as we then have an increasingly complex combination of states to support, instead of cleaning up historical warts.